YanWittmann/processing-image-grid/readme.md

 # Processing Image Grid

 > An interactive image grid visualizer using the Processing library.
-> This sketch creates a grid of images that respond to noise functions and
+> Creates a grid of square images that respond to noise functions and
 > user interactions to produce dynamic visual effects.

 This program generates an evolving visual display by organizing small square images into a grid structure.